ballardtj/ballardtj.github.io/_pages/consulting.md

 I developed a new hierarchical Bayesian modeling approach for identifying individual differences in the long-term effects of working hours on mental health, enabling actionable recommendations for workforce wellbeing.
-This approach allows for insights not only about average effects across a workforce, but also in the variation in effects, including the proportion of employees that may be adversely effected by certain policies and the factors that may mitigate those adverse effects.
+This approach allows for insights not only about average effects across a workforce, but also in the variation in effects, including the proportion of employees that may be adversely affected by certain policies and the factors that may mitigate those adverse effects.
 This allowed for more targeted recommendations to improve workforce well-being.

 ## Getting Started

-I offer a free initial consultation to understand your needs and determine how I can help.
-Here's how we can begin:
+If you're interested in working with me, let's have a (free) conversation so I can understand your needs and see how I can help.
+Send me an [email](mailto:t.ballard@uq.edu.au?subject=Analytics Consulting Inquiry) to get the conversation started.

-1. Contact: Send me an email outlining your project or challenge
-2. Discussion: We'll schedule a brief call to discuss your needs in detail
-3. Proposal: I'll provide a tailored proposal outlining the approach, timeline, and pricing
-4. Implementation: We'll begin with a clearly defined scope and deliverables

-Send me an [email](mailto:t.ballard@uq.edu.au?subject=Analytics Consulting Inquiry) to start the conversation.